 For less than a tank of diesel, our platform provides end-to-end, cradle-to-grave, real-time information about those perishables: where they originated, how they were transported, and what happened along the way.

 Next year, we plan to begin trialing a Platform-as-a-Service model, in which customers subscribe on a monthly basis, with a three-month minimum requirement.
 The customers pay-as-they-go for access to the data - sensor costs are included in the subscription.
 This allows us to upgrade customers as we advance to better sensor technologies.
 Other related businesses like IBM Food Trust and Roambee use a similar subscription model and have proven there is a market appetite for this type of opex, rather than capex, model.

 As we add predictive and prescriptive intelligence to our platform, we anticipate offering it as a platinum-level subscription.
 As with Ancestry.com, customers can add this feature as an add-on.

-We generated our first revenue in 2018 through advisory services, and anticipate this will supplement our subscription income.
+We generated our first revenue through advisory services, and anticipate this will supplement our subscription income.
 These services include:

 - Customer onboarding services

 - White-glove customer support

 The need for global visibility of enterprise assets, particularly perishables, is immediate and fast-growing.
 Market drivers for perishables monitoring include regulatory and corporate compliance, improved efficiencies and fraud reduction.
 Additionally, consumers’ desire for more transparency around food products creates a top-line opportunity for brands to create greater differentiation, particularly organic brands.

 We’re calculating our addressable market around the categories where we have subject matter expertise and industry connections.
 As we grow, additional larger markets like proteins (beef, pork, poultry, seafood), dairy, eggs and wine give us additional market headroom.